The Rolling Stones' Tour of the Americas '75: History

-The tour officially began on 3 June 1975 at the Convention Center in San Antonio, Texas; however first the group played two warmup shows on 1 June at Louisiana State University in Baton Rouge, Louisiana.
+The group played two warmup shows on 1 June at Louisiana State University in Baton Rouge, Louisiana.
+The tour officially began on 3 June 1975 at the Convention Center in San Antonio, Texas.
+A local judge threatened to arrest the band if they deployed their penis balloon.
+It was the only time the prop did not appear onstage.
+It was sometimes painted to resemble a finger.

 The tour continued, playing mostly arenas in the United States and Canada, including six consecutive nights at Madison Square Garden in New York and five nights at The Forum in Los Angeles.
 However, a planned Latin American leg in Mexico, Brazil, and Venezuela for the balance of August was cancelled due to a combination of currency fluctuations and security concerns.
 Four additional US dates were then added, culminating in a final performance on 8 August at Rich Stadium near Buffalo, New York.

 The 1977 live album Love You Live has "Fingerprint File" and "It's Only Rock 'n Roll" from 17 June 1975 in Toronto, and "Sympathy for the Devil" from 9 July 1975 in Los Angeles.

 In 2012, the entire show from 13 July 1975 in Los Angeles was released as part of the 'Rolling Stones Archive', mixed and remastered by Bob Clearmountain.
 This show was previously available in excellent audience quality on the 'LA Friday' bootleg.
 The title is a reference to a Rolling Stone review of the show on Friday, 11 July 1975, even though the actual featured show was from Sunday, 13 July.